gringineer/gringineer/README.md

 `./grin --usernet`

 - `./chain_data` is responsible for housing the blockchain
-- `grin-server.log` that will be the output of the grin process.
+- `grin-server.log` output of the grin process

 #### Open `/{{grin-dir}}/grin-server.toml`